Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 1. If everyone says "LGTM", the work gets merged.
 2. If someone raises a concern, we wait for the author to fix it.
 3. If the author doesn't fix the concern, the PR stays open (or gets closed as stale).
-4. If the author comes back and says "that's not a problem actually", then we get orgnizational undefined behavior.
+4. If the author comes back and says "that's not a problem actually", then we get organizational undefined behavior.

 We even made a [witty, heart-breaking game]( https://leafwing-studios.itch.io/consensus-together) you can play with your friends/teammates/worst enemies, if you don't believe that naive consensus itself is at fault here.